direvus/direvus.github.io/_posts/2019-02-21-preparing-apron-2.md

 I also found that my T-bar clamps had some discolouration on the beam where it was in contact with the glue.
-I'm not sure whether this is rust or some other deposit, but in any case I sanded the beams back a little bit to remove it.
+I'm not sure whether this is rust or some other deposit.

-So, after scraping those pieces clean and giving the laminated apron a few passes with the plane to clear the join, today I set that aside and started work on preparing the second apron.
+So, after scraping those pieces clean, giving my clamps a quick sanding, I ran a few passes with the plane on the apron to clean up the join.
+There is much more to be done to get the apron fully smooth, but today I set that aside and started work on preparing the second apron.

 Working on the first of the two pieces for this new apron, after doing a first